Schmidt among group of 4 admitted to MSMABA Hall of Fame

-Ken Schmidt of the Le Center Braves was joined by fellow inductees Al Diamond of the Minneapolis Bombers, Dave "Greek" Wagner of Belle Plaine and Roger Johnson of Alexandria.
-With the four new members, the MSMABA Hall of Fame now has 40 total members.
+Ken Schmidt, of the Le Center Braves, was joined by fellow inductees Al Diamond, of the Minneapolis Bombers, Dave "Greek" Wagner, of Belle Plaine, and Roger Johnson, of Alexandria.
+With the four new members, the MSMABA Hall of Fame now has 40 total.

-A theme throughout the ceremony was the community and fellowship amongst the players that senior baseball has fostered.
+A theme throughout the ceremony was the community and fellowship among the players that senior baseball has fostered.

 "Championships are nice, but even better are the relationships that we have created along the way." said Schmidt during his induction speech.